rodolfodpk/go-crablet/docs/examples.md

 ## Query Building with Helper Functions

-go-crablet provides concise helper functions to simplify query building:
+Helper functions for query building:

 ### Using QItem and QItemKV Helpers